lkmklsmn/DrivAER/README.md

 # DrivAER for manifold interpretation in scRNA-seq data
 **DrivAER** is a method for identification of **Driv**ing transcriptional programs based on **A**uto**E**ncoder derived **R**elevance scores.
-DrivAER infers relevance scores for transcriptional programs with respect to specified outcomes of interest in single-cell RNA sequencing data, such as psuedotemporal ordering or disease status..
+DrivAER infers relevance scores for transcriptional programs with respect to specified outcomes of interest in single-cell RNA sequencing data, such as psuedotemporal ordering or disease status.

 See our [preprint](https://www.biorxiv.org/content/10.1101/864165v1) for more details.